Ritah Namayanja Kivumbi: Career

 Before Namayanja went blind, she was the administrator of the Makerere University Art Gallery and she organized the Magezi Art Exhibition in September 2008.

-In 2008, shortly before Namayinja went blind, she founded the Magezi Arts Gallery, but it collapsed shortly thereafter because she fell into depression and self pity when she went blind.
+In 2008, shortly before Namayinja went blind, she founded the Magezi Arts Gallery.
+In November 2008, Namayanja developed frequent severe headaches and she became blind a month later, which led to her falling into depression and self-pity for seven years.

 In March 2015, she revived the Magezi arts gallery, which deals in various visual artworks and also trains students from various tertiary institutions.
 In 2016, on International Women's Day, Namayanja was awarded the Presidential Golden Medal by President Museveni recognizing her efforts in empowering youths and women.